You may have heard about, or even seen the horrific side effects of anabolic steroids.

 Excess steroid use can alter your body’s normal production of hormones.
 These changes can lead to decreased testes function (hypogonadism) that causes low testosterone levels and decreased sperm production.

 · Androgenic Side Effects

-Anabolic misuse in males is known to cause the inhibition of FSH and LH production, leading to low endogenous testosterone release.
+Anabolic misuse in males is known to cause the inhibition of FSH and LH production, leading to a low endogenous testosterone release.
 Moreover, excess doses of these drugs can cause mild to severe feminizing effects like gynecomastia.

-In women, the male secondary sexual characteristics such as deepening of the voice, skeletal changes, clitoral growth, growth of facial hair, and pharyngeal enlargement are the common side effects.
+In women, the male secondary sexual characteristics such as: deepening of the voice, skeletal changes, clitoral growth, growth of facial hair, and pharyngeal enlargement are the common side effects.

 · Hepatotoxicity Side Effects

 A high, chronic dosage of steroids can trigger various hepatotoxicity side effects.
 These include an acute cholestatic syndrome (bland cholestasis), transient serum enzyme elevation, hepatitis tumors, and peliosis hepatis (severe vascular injury to the liver).

 Max’s Note: For a real, NO-BS info-packed guide on cycling steroids, then grab your digital E-Book copy of ”Straight From The Underground” by John Doe Bodybuilding.
 This is my #1 recommended underground handbook on EVERYTHING related to steroids.
 Everything in this book is based on real first-hand experience as opposed to theory.

 Generally, the side effects of hormonal imbalances caused by misusing steroids have the opposite effect on women and men.
 The regular abuse of anabolic steroids can result in potentially chronic medical complications, as well as psychological and physical changes.
 Below are some of the side effects of anabolic steroids in men:

 - Reduced sperm count